SanjeevaRDodlapati/QeMLflow/docs/reports/innovation/LONG_TERM_RESEARCH_ENHANCEMENTS.md

-# 🧬 ChemML Long-Term Research Enhancement Roadmap
+# 🧬 QeMLflow Long-Term Research Enhancement Roadmap

 ## 🎯 **Vision: Next-Generation Molecular Intelligence Framework**

-This document outlines advanced research enhancements to transform ChemML into a cutting-edge molecular intelligence platform for personal research exploration.
+This document outlines advanced research enhancements to transform QeMLflow into a cutting-edge molecular intelligence platform for personal research exploration.
 These enhancements focus on pushing the boundaries of computational chemistry, machine learning, and molecular discovery.

 ---